bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Concepts-In-Javascript.md

 ### Implement a closure and explain how the closure effects scope

-#### a closure is “the combination of a function and the lexical environment within which that function was declared”
+#### a closure is "the combination of a function and the lexical environment within which that function was declared"

--   <span id="bb50">**alternatively, “when an inner function uses or changes variables in an outer function”**</span>
+-   <span id="bb50">**alternatively, "when an inner function uses or changes variables in an outer function"**</span>
 -   <span id="87c8">closures have access to any variables within their own scope + scope of outer functions + global scope</span>
--   <span id="a9e4">the set of all these available variables is “lexical environemnt”</span>
+-   <span id="a9e4">the set of all these available variables is "lexical environemnt"</span>
 -   <span id="8562">closure keeps reference to all variables \*\* even if the outer function has returned</span>
 -   <span id="0a13">Without a closure to access the variables of an outer function from within a call to an inner function the outer function 'closed' over …each function has a private mutable state that cannot be accessed externally</span>
 -   <span id="2d6a">The inner function will maintain a reference to the scope in which it was declared.so it has access to variables that were initialized in any outer scope- even if that scope</span>